yinaS1234/Predict-Auto-Crash/README.md

 - **Code**: R scripts for data preparation, model building, and evaluation.
 - **Final Predictions**: Exported predictions on test data for easy access.

-## 🌐 Real-World Impact

-By simulating real-world insurance scenarios, this project equips data science practitioners and insurers with insights into predicting accident likelihood and cost accurately, making the world of insurance fairer and more effective.

 ---